Tag Archives: Life in Outer Space

 Photo iStock

 Now suppose that Exo is 20% further from its star than the Earth is from our sun (Earth is 93,000,000 miles away).
-That would mean that it would be 18.6 million miles further away from its star as compared to Earth’s proximity to the sun.
+That would mean that it would be 18.6 million miles further away from its star as compared to Earth’s proximity to our sun.
 Everything would be darker on Exo and cooler as well.

 Our hypothetical species would require larger eyes than us to compensate for the lack of sunlight.
-Needless to say, their winters will be colder, so those living in a Siberian type of weather on Exo would possibly have thicker skin than their counterparts on the warmer side of the planet (warmer relative to that planet’s environment, not ours).
+Needless to say, their winters will be colder, so those living in a Siberian type of weather on Exo would have thicker skin than their counterparts on the warmer side of the planet (warmer relative to that planet’s environment, not ours).

 What About Gravity on Exo?